A sweet, clean and early 19th Century woven wool blanket

 A rare pair of circa 1730, Avon/Farmington, Connecticut area, banister back Heart and Crown side chairs having carved rosettes associated with Connectict furniture (similar to the Tudor rose).
 Unlike most Heart and Crown chairs with a cut-out heart, these chairs have a solid heart with cut out surround.
 For a like example, see 'The American Chair 1640-1970' page 52, by Robert Bishop.
 Provenance: the private collection of Lewis Scranton, Killingworth, CT.
 SOLD

 A charming and all original 18th Century, American wig stand holding a good 19th Century gentleman's wig with the label inside of a Philadelphia wig maker; ANTHONY BOCH.
-Base measures 18 1/4" by 18".
+Base is 18 1/4" by 18".
+SOLD

 Circa 1825-48 American, folky forged iron Dragoon soldier, seated upon his horse on a decorative stand, over a painted wood and zinc base containing a bird house 37" h.
 This charming piece of folk art was made during the American- Mexican conflict that terminated in the US / Mexican War.
 Provenance: the personal collection of William H. Guthman.